wtraylor/modular_megafauna_model/docs/model.md

 However, in the long term (i.e. over days and months), the intake of grazers is most likely to be digestion-limited.
 That is because they can compensate encounter and handling limatation by increasing their daily foraging time.
 In other words, the functional response curve increases so sharply with even low forage density that it does not play a major role in the long term.

-\todo
-- What is the problem with β (half-max intake density) in Illius & O’Connor (2000) and Pachzelt et al.?

 ### Mortality {#sec_mortality}